fbada/CS-300-Project-Two/readme.md

 docker run -it --rm course_planner_image
 ```

-In the Docker container, you can interact with the Course Planner application as you would in a local environment, no need to install any dependencies, just need to have Docker installed. clear
+In the Docker container, you can interact with the Course Planner application as you would in a local environment, no need to install any dependencies, just need to have Docker installed.